Did you just google "Why am I pulling out my hair?" and land up here?

 If so, WELCOME! to the way basically everyone with trichotillomania figures out they have trich.

-Now while Mayo Clinic & Wikipedia will tell you "what is trichotillomania?"
-I'll tell you too & I'll one up 'em - I'll tell you how you can take control of it.
+Now even though Mayo Clinic & Wikipedia can tell you "what is trichotillomania?"
+I can too & I'll one up 'em - I can tell you how you can take control of it.
+There is no cure, but I know you can stop hair pulling.

 But first, let's learn about this medical, mental health condition that 1 in 25 people suffers from to a debilitiating degree, shall we?